rcpch/rcpch-audit-engine/documentation/docs/development/documentation.md

 Fundamental to the way the documentation works is the use of a simple set of text annotations called '[Markdown](https://daringfireball.net/projects/markdown/)', which are easily readable and editable as text files but can be compiled into HTML for web viewing.
 Markdown is hugely popular across the web for rapid entry of web-native formatted text, being the basis of much of GitHub, StackOverflow, and Discourse's functionality.

 Markdown uses characters like asterisks (`*`), hashes (`#`) and others, to effect its formatting.
 For example: `**bold**` to denote **bold** text.
 It's simple to get used to and, once you're used to it, very productive too.
-One advantage is that formatted text stays where it's been put, unlike with some word processors in which the GUI formatting tools can have you chansing formatting changes all over a document.
+One advantage is that formatted text *stays where it's been put*, unlike with some word processors in which the GUI formatting tools can have you chasing unpredictable and cascading formatting changes all over a document.

 #### Online editing of Markdown

-If you are new to Markdown editing, you can use GitHub's interface itself to edit online, by clicking the 'pencil' edit icon in the top right corner of any source code page.
-There are also external tools like [Prose.io](http://prose.io/) and [StackEdit](https://stackedit.io/) which give you a nice interface for editing Markdown online, and will sync the changes with GitHub for you.
+If you are new to Markdown editing, you can use GitHub's interface itself to edit in-browser, by clicking the 'pencil' edit icon in the top right corner of any source code page.
+There are also external tools like [Prose.io](http://prose.io/) and [StackEdit](https://stackedit.io/) which give you a nice interface for editing Markdown in a browser, and will sync the changes with GitHub for you.

-If Markdown seems daunting then another option is simply to edit the content in the word processor of your choice and then ask one of the RCPCH Incubator team to convert it to Markdown and add it to the documentation.
+If Markdown seems daunting then another option is simply to edit the content in the word processor of your choice and then ask one of the RCPCH Developer team to convert it to Markdown and add it to the documentation.

 ### Material for MkDocs